ritikchoudhary10/myPersonalImageGallary/README.md

 # myPersonalImageGallary
-want get access all the images what i have at memories at my collage
+want get access all the images what memories i have  at my collage!!!